rppradhan08/natural-language-processing/nlp-apps/Wiki Powered Article Generator/README.md

 3. `OpenAI` - SDK to interact with OPENAI based models
 4. `ChromaDB` - Vector storage to maintain Knowledgebase
 5. `TikToken` - Tokenizer for OpenAI based LLMs
+6. `WikipediaAPI` - SDK to interact with Wikipedia

 ### Installing